 For the most part, I have mostly agreed that the question of “When will the United States collapse?” will not occur as a distinct event.
 It is a slow process, one that we are already living through.
 Only in historical retrospective are we able to identify the processes and signal the key events along the way.

-However, in the last few months I have begun to wonder if this all may go down more as a series of swift events.
-So I’m taking a break from writing my Introduction to Anthropology syllabus and trying to do the #AmAnth2018 Call for Papers in order to bring you three follow-up posts of how this might play out:
+However, as of 2018 I began wondering if this all may go down more as a series of swift events.
+So I took a break from writing an Introduction to Anthropology syllabus in order to write three follow-up posts of how this might play out:

 - A US stock market collapse, possibly accompanied by a fall in the US dollar.